sp1d3r/H1-policyscanner/README.md

 ## How to use
 In the first scan, tool will grab all existing policies and save the info to the XML files.
 All next scans will show only changed policies.

+## Troubleshooting
+The project uses Newtonsoft.Json .NET library, so if you want to modify the project, you should re-reference this library in the VS Project (existing reference can be outdated).
+You can find the .dll in the Release folder.